-Marriage and Federal Aid
+Marriage and Federal Financial Aid

-- be currently enrolled or have enrollment in a future semester/term in the academic year (fall-summer)
+- Be currently enrolled or have enrollment in a future semester/term in the academic year (fall-summer)

-- be married and update/submit your FAFSA before the FAFSA deadline of June 30th
+- Be married and update/submit your FAFSA before the FAFSA deadline of June 30th

-Note: If you submitted a FAFSA as a dependent, got married before June 30th and are enrolled in Summer term, you can still update your FAFSA with your marital status.
-Your FAFSA must be updated before the end of your Summer term enrollment.
+Note: If you submitted a FAFSA as a dependent, got married before June 30th and are enrolled in summer term, you can still update your FAFSA with your marital status.
+Your FAFSA must be updated before the end of your summer term enrollment.